SiriDB/libsiridb/README.md

 ```

 #### `siridb_req_t * siridb_req_create(siridb_t * siridb, siridb_cb cb, int * rc)`
-Creates and returns a new request.
+Create and return a new request.
 A pid is assigned to the request which is
 unique in `siridb.queue`.
 A callback function is required and the
 `siridb_req_t.status` property should be checked by the callback function for
 errors.
 The initial status is `ERR_PENDING`.
 This function returns `NULL` in